Affiliate links on Android Authority may earn us a commission. Learn more.

 The best smart bulbs without a hub that you can get

-All of the bulbs on this list are A19 models that fit into an E26 socket, which you can see illustrated in a chart here.
+All of the bulbs on this list are A19 models that fit into an E26 socket, which you can read more about in our general bulb guide.
 They rely on Wi-Fi, Thread, or Bluetooth — the first two being preferable, since you’ll otherwise be limited to controlling lights at home from a mobile app.
-Just be aware that too many bulbs can oversaturate a Wi-Fi router, especially if it doesn’t support Wi-Fi 6.
-Also, without a hub, automations may fail if you lose internet access.
+Just be aware that too many Wi-Fi bulbs can oversaturate a router, especially if it doesn’t support Wi-Fi 6.
+Thread bulbs need to connect to a Thread border router, and any product paired via Matter will need a Matter controller.

 The best smart bulbs without a hub: